vladpirlog/express-oauth/README.md

 ## Getting Started

-First, the client IDs given by the OAuth providers must be hardcoded in the [public/javascripts/utils.js](public/javascripts/utils.js) file, because the requests made from the browser must include these IDs as a query parameter.
+First, the client IDs given by the OAuth providers must be hardcoded into the [public/javascripts/utils.js](public/javascripts/utils.js) file, because the requests made from the browser must include these IDs as a query parameter.
 On the other hand, **the client secrets must only be included as environment variables.**

 ### Clone and cd into this repository